-We provide driving lessons throughout Stratford.
-But we also provide lessons right across London.
-Some of our popular locations include:
+Driving lessons can be taken throughout Stratford and right across London.
+Some of the popular locations include:

 Barking, Brixton, Bromley, Clapham, Croydon, Dagenham, Ealing, Enfield, Greenwich, Hackney, Harrow, Hayes, Hendon, Hounslow, Islington, Kingston upon Thames, Putney, Romford, Southall, Sutton, Tottenham, Twickenham, Uxbridge, Walthamstow, Wandsworth, Watford, Wembley and Wimbledon.